bloominstituteoftechnology/Lambda-Hello/PaulY.md

-#About Me
+#About Me (Alternate Reality)

 **List three words that describe you.**

-Hello, my name is Paul and three words that describe me are kind, quiet, and tall.
+Hello, my name is Paul and three words that describe me are brash, loud, and short.

 **Write a few sentences or a paragraph about your favorite hobby, your favorite animal, or another personal favorite suitable for sharing on a public site.**

-I enjoy reading, working out, the outdoors, playing video games (on hold until I finish Lambda School!) and spending time with family.
-My favorite animal is my West Highland Terrier Jak, and I am also a kitten dad to Prince and Ginger.
+I enjoy shopping, being lazy, playing water polo and hunting the most dangerous animals for sport.
+My favorite animal is the chihuahua.
+Yo Quiero Taco Bell!